IsabelVazquez/IsabelVazquez.github.io/_posts/2018-01-19-what_are_websockets.markdown

 title:      "What are WebSockets?"
 date:       2018-01-19 23:11:11 -0500
 permalink:  what_are_websockets
+tags: websockets
 ---

 An interview trend I’ve come across in is being asked about WebSockets.
 WebSockets is a technology that allows clients/browsers to communicate with servers and vice versa persistently.
 This differentiates from the traditional paradigm of clients sending requests and servers fulfilling those requests.

 ![](http://apress.jensimmons.com/v5/pro-html5-programming/images/ch7/fig7-2.png)